Self Sufficient People: 18 Things They Do Without Realizing It

 1 – Self-sufficient people provide for their own needs

 Perhaps the first behavior you’ll notice about someone self-sufficient is their ability to provide for themselves.
-They’re hard workers and innovative in how they provide for themselves and their families.
+They’re hard workers and innovative in providing for themselves and their families.
 They may have a regular job and a side hustle to make extra money.
-They are that friend of yours who has several degrees in different fields and talks about getting certified to do something else.
+They are your friend who has several degrees in different fields and talks about getting certified to do something else.

 2 – Take responsibility